TuyaOS Link SDK For C V1.0

 case TUYA_EVENT_WAIT_ACTIVATE:

-/* Print the QRCode for Tuya APP bind */
+/* Print the QRCode for Tuya App bind */

 example_qrcode_print(client->productkey, client->uuid);